nimaid/LPHK/README.md

     * - - replaces the top two values on the stack with their difference
     * * - replaces the top two values on the stack with their product
     * / - replaces the top two values on the stack with their quotient
+	* // - performs integer division
+	* mod - calculates the modulus (remainder)
+	* y^x - raises the second value on the stack to the power of the first value on the stack
   * Some operations only change the top value on the stack.
     * 1/x - replaces the top value on the stack with it's inverse
     * sqr - replaces the value on the top of the stack with its square
+	* int - replaces the value on trhe top of the stack with the integer part
+	* frac - replaces the value on trhe top of the stack with the fractional part
+	* chs - changes the sign of the value on the top of the stack (does not affect lastx)
   * Some operations manipulate the stack
     * dup - duplicates the value on the top of the stack
     * pop - removes the top item from the stack